-Figure 1.5 Recommended Circuit for Connection between the H-UDI Port Connector and MPU (14-Pin Type)
+Figure 1.7 Recommended Circuit for Connection between the H-UDI Port Connector and MPU (14-Pin Type)

-Section 2 Specifications of the SH7630 E10A Emulator's Software
+Section 2 Specifications of the SH7641 E10A Emulator's Software

-2.1 Differences between the SH7630 and the Emulator
+2.1 Differences between the SH7641 and the Emulator

-• When the emulator system is initiated, it initializes the general registers and part of the control registers as shown in table 2.1.
-The initial values of the actual SH7630 registers are undefined.
+1. When the emulator system is initiated, it initializes the general registers and part of the control registers as shown in table 2.1.
+The initial values of the actual SH7641 registers are undefined.
+When the emulator is initiated from the workspace, a value to be entered is saved in a session.